alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 * Check your mailbox corresponding to the address you set in the "Reply-To Address" field, you should have received an email from "directmail";
 * Click on the link in this email in order to see a confirmation message;
-* Go back on the sender addresses page and note the SMTP address and port at the end of the description, it should be something like "SMTP service address: smtpdm-ap-southeast-1.aliyun.com .
+* Go back to the sender addresses page and save the SMTP address and port at the end of the description, it should be something like "SMTP service address: smtpdm-ap-southeast-1.aliyun.com .
 SMTP service ports: 25, 80 or 465(SSL encryption)."

-Now that the email server is ready, let's configure GitLab to use it!
+Now that the email server is ready, let's configure GitLab to use it.
 Open a terminal on your computer and enter the following commands:
 ```bash
 # Connect to the ECS instance